claire-fletcher/transmogrifier/README.md

 - errors
 - build out a visual response creator as well as the simple speech
 - Versioning and ctx trace tokens in logs and connected to traces.

+go generate -v ./... for generation, perhaps in a make file to do things locally easier?